BACK

 The type of procedure you have will depend on what kind of abnormal heart rhythm you have.

-Cardiac ablation procedures are done in a hospital laboratory by trained staff.
+Cardiac ablation procedures are done in a hospital laboratory by a team of trained staff.
 This includes cardiologists (heart doctors), technicians, and nurses.
 The setting is safe and controlled so your risk is as low as possible.

 You will be given medicine (a sedative) before the procedure to help you relax.